What Are They Thinking?

 My dancers are open for a process, not immediate results.
 With Benoît [Lachambre, co-creator and performer with Stuart in Forgeries, Love and Other Matters], I felt a trust that we could go to some risky emotional places.
 Forgeries developed in an organic way, although we knew that it would start quite dark and that we would merge with the landscape in the end.
 I look at the other side of beauty—at ugliness.
 My newest piece, Replacement, is about monstrosity—things we don’t want to see, the grotesque.
 By going to the absolute depths of that, I have no fear of addressing beauty.
 I think beauty starts to seep in when someone can say, “I am present, I can accept whatever is here.”

-This month: Forgeries, Love and Other Matters can be seen at the National Arts Centre, Ottawa; Usine C, Montreal; Walker Art Center, Minneapolis; Dance Theater Workshop, New York.
+: Forgeries, Love and Other Matters can be seen at the National Arts Centre, Ottawa; Usine C, Montreal; Walker Art Center, Minneapolis; Dance Theater Workshop, New York.

 Artistic Director, Lar Lubovitch Dance Company, NYC